Lachin-Khankendi road: Russian peacekeepers’ vehicles move unhindered through protest area | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Friday ensured the free passage of six trucks of Russian peacekeepers through the protest area.
-The vehicles were moving from Lachin towards Khankendi.
+Peaceful protesters on Tuesday ensured the free passage of 3 passenger cars and 13 trucks of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lachin.